I gave the original glass making program a try at the glass workshop!

 After enjoying a cup of coffee at Fukuji Shoten, I took part in the popular glass making program!

-Ryukyu Glass is a traditional craft that is said to have taken form as a result of the propagation of techniques from outside the prefecture during the Meiji era, which later took on a uniquely Okinawan style with the incorporation of colorful glass bottles discarded by the US military.
+Ryukyu Glass is a traditional craft that is said to have taken form as a result of the spreading of various techniques from outside the prefecture during the Meiji era.
+After the end of WWII, it took on a uniquely Okinawan style with the incorporation of colorful glass bottles discarded by the US military.

 Find Select Items from Across Okinawa at Fukuji Shoten